10 Best Gay Dating Apps to Find Love and maybe More

 - Issues with racism, transphobia and internalised homophobia

 Zoosk may be the option for you if you’re a bit younger and/or more interested in a relationship than a quick shag.
-You can filter your results by distance and age, which fits in with the basic requirements of a dating app.
+You can filter your results by distance and age, which fits in with the basic requirements you would expect of a gay dating app.
 The main drawback is you do have to pay for a subscription to be able to send messages.
 While this can show that you’re serious about finding someone, it may be financially restrictive for some and may see you using an app that has more features available for free.

 - Unique app style